I received free product in exchange for a blog review

-This past week I had the great opportunity to try some cereals from the Attune Foods gluten-free Erewhon product line (Attune sent me the cereal for free to review).
+This past week I had the great opportunity to try some cereals from the Attune Foods gluten-free Erewhon product line.
 This was my first time to try some of the Erewhon cereals and I was excited to explore something new, especially the Strawberry Crisp cereal.
 My entire family really enjoyed the cereals, and I was impressed with the natural and allergy-friendly philosophy of Attune Foods:

 -NO artificial additives, preservatives, flavors, or colors